Skip to Main Content

 Journal search

-If you want to search within one journal, you can get access to the archive of the journal via RUQuest.
+You can get access to the full text of the journal via RUQuest.
 In RUQuest you can either search for journals by selecting “journal/magazine” in the advanced search, or by filtering on journals in your search results.
 More on searching for articles and journals in RUQuest.

 Searching for high ranking journals